DUI Checkpoints in Sonoma County

 Accused of DUI?
 Start your Defense Today – Call (707) 418-5352

-Encountering a DUI checkpoint while on the road is a likelihood that most drivers will face at some point during their lifetime.
+Encountering a DUI checkpoint in Sonoma County while on the road is a likelihood that most drivers will face at some point during their lifetime.
 The actions you choose to take after an arrest or accusation of driving under the influence can greatly impact the outcome of your case.
 Protecting your freedom begins with contacting the Law Offices of Evan E. Zelig, P.C.
 Whether this is your first run in with the law or you have previous DUI convictions, our Sonoma County DUI attorneys can work with you personally to build a powerhouse defense.

-In trouble with the law?
+Stopped at a DUI checkpoint in Sonoma County?
 Contact our firm and learn about how to beat the charges against you.